FOSS-GCEK/Hacktoberfest/README.md

 check ISSUES for more.....!!

-To register for the challege visit: https://hacktoberfest.digitalocean.com/
+To register for the challenge visit: https://hacktoberfest.digitalocean.com/